justinloveless/devlift/TASK_LIST.md

-# Dev-CLI V1 - Detailed Task List & TDD Workflow
+# DevLift V1 - Detailed Task List & TDD Workflow

 This document outlines the specific tasks required to build Version 1 of the `dev` CLI tool.
 It is structured to follow a **Test-Driven Development (TDD)** workflow.